Expert Deposition Notice

 2. State Intentions to Videotape

-• If the deposition will be videotaped, make this clear in the notice of expert witness.
+• If the deposition will be videotaped, make this clear in the notice of the expert witness.
 This notification allows all involved parties to prepare accordingly and ensures the proper arrangements for videotaping are made in advance, complying with jurisdictional rules.
-We once failed to notice the deposition as a video deposition and the defendants were all up in arms about it.
+We once failed to notice the deposition as a video deposition, and the defendants were all up in arms about it.
 Did it all work out?
 Of course.
 But the hassle of not getting this stuff straight is an unforced error you do not need.

 3. Address Defects in Deposition Notices Promptly